ndbroadbent/sessionproof/README.md

 You can use this to prove that you are the owner of any online account (including online banking), without revealing your username or password.

-#### Disclaimer: These proofs require a server to send [HTTP Signatures](https://tools.ietf.org/html/draft-cavage-http-signatures-09), which are a new IETF specification.
+#### Note: These proofs will require servers to send [HTTP Signatures](https://tools.ietf.org/html/draft-cavage-http-signatures-09), which are a new IETF specification.

 (View the [Non-Repudation Solutions](#non-repudation-solutions) section for some more ideas.)